CERES-RUB/academic-skills/05_Citation.md

 a)  Monographs:[^7]

-Last name, first name (year): title, edition (if applicable), place: publisher.
+Family name, Given name.
+Year. *Title*.
+Edition (if applicable).
+Place: Publisher.

-Luckmann, Thomas (1993): Die unsichtbare Religion, 2nd edition., Frankfurt am Main: Suhrkamp.
+Luckmann, Thomas.
+1993. *Die unsichtbare Religion*.
+2nd ed.
+Frankfurt am Main: Suhrkamp.

-b)  Essays in anthologies:
+b)  Chapters in edited volumes:

-Last name, first name <span>*(of the author)*</span> (year): "Title of the essay, in: First name Last name <span>*(of the editor)*</span> (ed.): Title of the anthology, if applicable edition, place: publisher, pp. pages of the essay.
+Family name, Given name (of the chapter).
+Year.
+Title of the Chapter.
+In *Title of the Volume*, edited by Given name Family name (of the editor), page range of the chapter.
+Place: Publisher.

-Asad, Talal (2002): "The Construction of Religion as an Anthropological Category", in: Michael Lambek (ed.): A reader in the anthropology of religion, Malden, MA: Blackwell Publishers, pp. 114-132.
+Asad, Talal.
+2002.
+The Construction of Religion as an Anthropological Category.
+In *A Reader in the Anthropology of Religion*, edited by Michael Lambek, 114–32.
+Blackwell Anthologies in Social and Cultural Anthropology 2.
+Malden, MA: Blackwell.

-Boyarin, Daniel (2005): "Hybridity and Heresy: Apartheid Comparative Religion in Late Antiquity", in: Ania Loomba (ed.): Postcolonial Studies and Beyond, Durham, NC: Duke University Press, pp. 339-358.
+Boyarin, Daniel.
+2005.
+Hybridity and Heresy: Apartheid Comparative Religion in Late Antiquity.
+In *Postcolonial Studies and Beyond*, edited by Ania Loomba, Suvir Kaul, Matti Bunzl, Antoinette Burton, and Jed Esty, 339–58.
+Durham/London: Duke University Press.

 c)  Journal articles:

-Last name, first name (year): "Title, *journal* volume/​number, pp. Pages of the article.
+Family name, Given name.
+Year.
+Title of the Article.  *Journal* Volume (Number): Page range. https://doi.org/DOI.

-von Stuckrad, Kocku (2003): "Discursive Study of Religion: From States of the Mind to Communication and Action", *Method & Theory in the Study of Religion* 15/3, S. 255–271.
+Stuckrad, Kocku von.
+2003.
+Discursive Study of Religion: From States of the Mind to Communication and Action.  *Method & Theory in the Study of Religion* 15 (3): 255–71. https://doi.org/10.1163/157006803322393387.

 d)  Encyclopedia articles:

-Name, Vorname (Jahr): "Artikel", in: encyclopedia Vol. volume, if necessary edition, p(p). page(s) of the article.
+Family name, Given name.
+Year.
+Title of the Lemma.
+In *Encyclopaedia*, Edition (if applicable), Volume:Page range.
+Place: Publisher.

-Avi-Yonah, Michael (2006): "Adoraim", in: Encyclopaedia Judaica Vol. 1, 2nd ed., p.
-214.
+Avi-Yonah, Michael.
+2007.
+Adoraim.
+In *Encyclopaedia Judaica*, 2nd ed., 1:420.
+Detroit: Thomson Gale.

 <div class="Advice">